-E&E: "The Next Generation"
+E&E: The Next Generation

-Perhaps no action by the System over the past decade has garnered greater national attention or statewide support than its Efficiency and Effectiveness (E&E) Initiative, a Board-led effort to bring a total quality management (TQM) perspective and discipline to the System's operations.
-Since the beginning of the initiative in 2004, the USM has been able to
+Perhaps no action by the system over the past decade has garnered greater national attention or statewide support than its Effectiveness and Efficiency (E&E) Initiative, a board-led effort to bring a total quality management (TQM) perspective and discipline to the system's operations.
+Since the beginning of the initiative in 2004, the USM has been able to:

-• Expand enrollment in cost-effective ways by strategically growing enrollment at the USM's lower-cost comprehensive institutions, regional centers, and other off-campus sites (resulting in the overall addition of enrollment equivalent to an institution the size of UMBC to the System over the past five years alone)

-- Leverage the System's size and economic clout to achieve greater savings and avoid costs, - Shorten time to degree through revamped academic policies and stricter policy enforcement. - Identify and remove barriers to academic progress for students through course redesign and other initiatives, - Create and implement a "dashboard" accountability process for monitoring progress toward Board, System, and institution-specific priorities.
+- Expand enrollment in cost-effective ways by strategically growing enrollment at the USM's lower-cost comprehensive institutions, regional centers, and other off-campus sites (resulting in the overall addition of enrollment equivalent to an institution the size of UMBC to the system over the past five years alone). - Leverage the system's size and economic clout to achieve greater savings and avoid costs. - Shorten time to degree through revamped academic policies and stricter policy enforcement. - Identify and remove barriers to academic progress for students through course redesign and other initiatives. - Create and implement a "dashboard" accountability process for monitoring progress toward board, system, and institution-specific priorities.

 Moving forward, the USM and the Board of Regents have reaffirmed their commitment to E&E under the 2020 plan.
-As such, the System expects to use the initiative as one of its primary vehicles for identifying and exploiting new or emerging technologies and operating processes that show promise of increasing the System's productivity and effectiveness.
+As such, the system expects to use the initiative as one of its primary vehicles for identifying and exploiting new or emerging technologies and operating processes that show promise of increasing the system's productivity and effectiveness.

-Proposed E&E strategies will include:

-In addition to the course redesign and other academic transformation initiatives, including Towson University's trimester, already discussed under Theme 3 of the plan, include the following:
+Proposed E&E strategies will include (in additon to the course redesign, Towson University trimester, and other academic transformation initiatives already discussed):

 - 4.1.a.
-Undertake a comprehensive review of strategies previously identified for possible E&E savings, with particular attention given to those areas in which new technologies or business process changes may have occurred since 2004, opening the possibility of new efficiencies or savings. - 4.1.b.
-Implement an annual System E&E suggestion and award process, by which those who are closest to the day-to-day operations of the System--faculty and staff--are given an ongoing opportunity to spotlight areas ripe for improvement and/or cost savings.
+Undertaking a comprehensive review of strategies previously identified for possible E&E savings, with particular attention given to those areas in which new technologies or business process changes may have occurred since 2004, opening the possibility of new efficiencies or savings. - 4.1.b.
+Implementing an annual system E&E suggestion and award process, by which those who are closest to the day-to-day operations-faculty and staff-have an ongoing opportunity to spotlight areas ripe for improvement and/or cost savings.